Skip to main content

 The dual aspects of knowledge

-This second module is devoted to one of the most important concepts of the Theory of Mathematical situations namely the dual aspect of knowledge: situational knowledge (“connaissance” in French) and institutional knowledge (“savoir” in French).
+This second module is devoted to one of the most important concepts of the Theory of mathematical situations, namely the dual aspect of knowledge: situational knowledge (“connaissance” in French) and institutional knowledge (“savoir” in French).
 This module is the basis for the other modules and can be considered as an introduction.

 Bibliography